|349A.04||LOTTERY GAME PROCEDURES.|

 (b) A lottery retailer may not sell a ticket for a price other than the price set by the director.

-(1) authorizes the director to conduct a lottery game or contest the winner or winners of which are determined by the result of a sporting event other than a horse race conducted under chapter 240;
+(1) conduct a lottery game or contest the winner or winners of which are determined by the result of a sporting event other than a horse race conducted under chapter 240;

-(2) authorizes the director to install or operate a lottery device operated by coin or currency which when operated determines the winner of a game; and
+(2) install or operate a lottery device operated by coin or currency which when operated determines the winner of a game;

 The director shall contract for an annual certified audit of all accounts and transactions of the lottery.
 The audit must be conducted by a certified public accountant in accordance with generally accepted accounting standards.
 The director shall file a copy of each audit report of the lottery with the governor and the legislature.

 The director shall file an annual report with the governor and legislature which must include a complete statement of lottery revenues, administrative and operating costs, capital expenditures, net proceeds transferred, and other financial transactions for the period the report covers.

 The director of the State Lottery shall: (1) increase commissions paid to lottery retailers in effect on January 1, 1998, by one-half percent on the price of each ticket sold by each retailer; and (2) provide that each lottery retailer receive a commission of at least one percent on the amount of each winning ticket cashed by that retailer.
 The director of the State Lottery shall periodically review lottery ticket sales and make such adjustments to lottery retailer commission rates as are deemed necessary to maintain appropriate return to the state.

 The State Lottery shall conduct games based on stadium or professional sports themes to generate a minimum of $2,100,000 in additional revenue for the fiscal year for the general fund.
 Games issued under this section must comply with all NFL policies on use of trademarks, images, and logos.